AUSSDA/reproducible_research/open_science_reproducible_research.md

 <!-- style="background-color: #E72E6B; color: white"-->
 >__Quiz VI__
 >
->How does collaboration in Git work?
+>How does collaboration work in Git?
 >
 >Click on the lightbulb to get some hints!